-This article describes the steps for the web version.
-To learn how for the app (Mac, Windows and tablet), see Overview - Add and Customize Stairs (App).
+This article describes the steps using Web Editor.
+If you are using the RoomSketcher App, see Overview - Add and Customize Stairs (App).

 - Stair Types in RoomSketcher

 - Find and Add Stairs to a Floor Plan

 - Copy, Move and Delete Stairs

 RoomSketcher contains a wide variety of stairs of various types:

 - Compact, or ladder-type stairs.